Water Project- Colab

 More info and links to come soon.

-‘Waters of Asia’
+‘Waters of Asia’ Exhibition at Asian American Cultural Center.

-Boneyard Arts Festival: AACC Opening Reception 4/4
+Part of Boneyard Arts Festival: AACC Opening Reception 4/4

 Water – a life source of this planet – supports not only biological life but also affects the socio-cultural ethos of civilizations that evolved around water bodies.
 Cultures have therefore revered water through their rituals, folklores, and celebrations around waters of their lands.
-Boneyard Arts Festival is delighted to have a glance at the cultural aspects of Asian waters through this art exhibit – Waters of Asia

 Flora-Fauna-Funga